 - A paste of water and borax can scrub away sticky residue from adhesives.

 Borax for homemade candle wicks

 This is an unusual application of borax but will help homemade candles produce less ash and smoke.

 - Dissolve 2 tbsp. table salt and 4 tbsp. borax in 1 1/2 c. warm water.

 - Soak a 1-foot length of regular cotton kite string or twine in the solution for 15 minutes.

 - Hang the string with a clothespin for five days to be sure it is completely dry.

 - Use a paper clip to dip the string in melted wax three or four times, coating it completely.
 Hang it up to dry as before.

 - Store wicks rolled up in a newspaper.

 This is a good item to keep in your storage, just use some common sense.
 It is inexpensive and readily available in most grocery stores.
-Look in the laundry soap aisle.
+You’ll find it in the laundry soap aisle.